 As to what I did, that scared me?
 I decided to cycle the Iron Curtain Trail alone, 1200km across Finland!
 Until 6 weeks before, I had never cycled more than 80km.
 And my longest cycling trip was 3 days along the Danube River.

 On this 21 day trip, I cycled 80 to 100km each day.
 I was also alone.
-I’ve done long distance hiking trips before like the Tour du Mont Blanc and a 7-day trek in the Dolomites but nothing of this magnitude.
+I’ve done long distance hiking trips before like the Tour du Mont Blanc, the 9-days Dana to Petra trek in Jordan, and a 7-day trek in the Dolomites but nothing of this magnitude.

 I’d seen someone repair a punctured tire, but hadn’t actually attempted it yet myself.
 And there are bears!
 There were a lot of fears there, but the fear also made me feel alive.
 It made me stronger.
 When I was tired and pushed through, it made me realize that I could do that in other areas of my life as well.
 Overcoming my fear of Can I actually do this and do it alone? resulted in one of the biggest adventures in my life and one of my proudest accomplishments.